sahilsian/go-lux/README.md

 # Circus - In Development

-Circus is an event driven client side runtime for Signal R using React, Vite and Redux.
+Circus is a TypeScript framework that provides an event-driven runtime for UI components.